 A familiar live-service rebound pattern

-Helldivers 2 is trending again on PC, driven by a recent balance-focused update that has pushed player counts and engagement back up on Steam.
-After a period of declining activity and growing frustration around weapon balance and mission pacing, the latest patch has triggered a noticeable return of players testing the new meta.
+Helldivers 2 is trending again on PC, driven by a recent balance-focused update that pushed player counts and engagement back up on Steam.
+After a period of declining activity and growing frustration around weapon balance and mission pacing, the patch triggered a visible return of players testing the new meta.

 This kind of rebound is increasingly common in live-service games, but what makes this case notable is the speed of the turnaround.
-Within days of the update, discussion activity, concurrent player numbers, and storefront visibility all moved upward, putting the game back into active rotation on Steam’s trending lists.
+Within days of the update, discussion activity, concurrent player numbers, and storefront visibility all moved upward.

 Balance changes are driving sentiment volatility

 The core of the current conversation is not just that changes were made, but how they were made.
-The update adjusted weapon effectiveness, enemy behavior, and progression pacing—areas that previously drove negative sentiment.
+The update adjusted weapon effectiveness, enemy behavior, and progression pacing, which had previously driven negative sentiment.

 Early reactions suggest a split response: